Callaway Cars: 2012 RPO B2K Callaway 25th Anniversary Limited Edition Corvette

-For 2012, Chevrolet re-releases RPO B2K for use with the Callaway 25th Anniversary Limited Edition Corvette.
+In 2012, Chevrolet re-released the RPO B2K for use with the Callaway 25th Anniversary Limited Edition Corvette.

-The legendary RPO which was first used on the 1987–1991 Callaway Twin Turbo Corvettes is back for use on the Corvettes commemorating 25 years of Callaway's relationship with the Corvette.
+The legendary RPO, which was first used on the 1987–1991 Callaway Twin Turbo Corvettes, returned for use on the Corvettes, commemorating 25 years of Callaway's relationship with the Corvette.

 SledgeHammer Corvette

 In a Car and Driver test event known as “Gathering of Eagles” (1987), Callaway drove a specially-modified Callaway Twin Turbo Corvette (C4), known as the "Top Gun" project, to a top speed of 231 mph, winning the magazine's shootout.
 A production Callaway managed a best of 187.95 mph.

 Callaway wanted to push the top speed record further, while still maintaining good street manners, so the Callaway team developed the SledgeHammer Corvette.
 Reeves Callaway commissioned Paul Deutschman of Deutschman Design to develop the Callaway AeroBody for aerodynamic stability as well as for underhood air management.
-The engine that was actually used for the record run was built by Callaway.
+The engine that was used for the record run was built by Callaway.
 While very "streetable", it was highly modified, compared to the production Callaway Twin Turbo engines.
 Intercoolers were relocated from both sides of the intake manifold to the front of the engine, behind the bumper.
 Overall output was 898 hp at 6200 rpm, with 772 lbft of torque at 5250 rpm.
 The car retained road car features such as power windows and locks, Bose radio, electronic air conditioning and, power sport seats with necessary race car safety modifications such as roll cage.

 On October 26, 1988, and driven by John Lingenfelter, the car reached 254.76 mph at the Transportation Research Center, Ohio, and was then driven back to Old Lyme, Connecticut.

 The Callaway AeroBody would become commercially available.
-This would become the first of the partnerships with Deutschman Design; Paul also penned Callaway's later models such as Speedster, SuperNatural, C7, C12 and C16.
+This would become the first of the partnerships with Deutschman Design; Paul also penned Callaway's later models such as the Speedster, SuperNatural, C7, C12 and C16.